openebs-archive/.github/profile/README.md

 Many of those projects were experiments and should have been End-Of-Life Archived; but we didn't do a good job of that.
 This created a messy, confusing user experience for the OpenEBS user community. - We needed to fix that. <BR>

 This Archive repository holds those old artifacts.
-We have physically moved the OLD LEGACY parts of the OpenEBS project here and DEPRECATED them from the parent OpenEBS proejct.
-They are no longer part of OpenEBS. <BR>
+We have physically moved the OLD LEGACY parts of the OpenEBS project here and DEPRECATED them from the parent OpenEBS proejct. **They are no longer part of OpenEBS**. <BR>

 ☑️ YES, these archived projects will still work fine <BR>
 ☑️ YES they can still be installed, uninstalled and re-installed <BR>